Electrification Reach Code

 The City is taking strides to reduce greenhouse gas emissions in our buildings by way of electrification.
-Electrification is the process of converting fossil fuel operated equipment and appliances to electricity (i.e. vehicles, space heating, water heating).
-The Healdsburg Electric Dept. provides low-carbon electricity to our customers that will continue to decline in carbon intensity to meet California’s mandate of carbon-free electricity by 2045.
-In order to avoid future greenhouse gas emissions, a reach code that promotes electrification can minimize GHG impacts.
+Electrification is the process of converting fossil fuel operated equipment and appliances to electricity (i.e., vehicles, space heating, water heating).
+The Healdsburg Electric Department provides low-carbon electricity to our customers that will continue to decline in carbon intensity to meet California’s mandate of carbon-free electricity by 2045.
+In order to avoid future greenhouse gas emissions, an electrification reach code can minimize GHG impacts in new construction.

 What is a Reach Code?

 In California, Title 24 of the Code of Regulations sets the building code standards for all jurisdictions statewide.
 The Energy Code (Part 6 of Title 24) regulates building energy efficiency such as building insulation, heating and cooling systems, and lighting.
 The Green Building Standards Code (Part 11 of Title 24) regulates energy efficiency, water efficiency, conservation, material conservation, resource efficiency, and environmental quality.
 Local governments can adopt more stringent requirements through the development of reach codes.

 A reach code must be at least as stringent as the state-wide code and must meet the following requirements: